Justgo13/sensor_library/docs/X4 radar.rst

 Parser for iq data
 ==================
-Pass your .dat file from the recording into this function to generate a readable csv file with complex values as data.

 .. automodule:: X4_parser
    :members: iq_data

 Parser for raw data
 ===================
-Pass your .dat file from the recording into this function to generate a readable csv file with raw values as data.

 .. automodule:: X4_parser
    :noindex:
    :members: raw_data